-Our youth programs aim to introduce youth in civic/social justice issues and empower them with the tools to effect change in their communities.
+Our youth programs aim to empower the next generation of Muslims with the tools they need to champion roles of leadership.
 We do this through:

 Muslim Youth NYC (MYNYC) is a leadership development program engaging Muslim high-school youth in community organizing, conflict resolution, and public speaking.